Establish Food Values for your Product Strategy (Training Video & Toolkit)

-Before kicking off the innovation – product development process, a product developer needs to be clear on the companies Food Values and what you stand for as, this will influence the design criteria for your product.
+Prior to kicking off the Innovation – Product Development Process, a product developer needs to be clear on the companies Food Values and what the company stands for as this will influence the product design.

 You will face many tough questions as you establish your food values.
 The 4 main areas to explore are health, ingredient standards, packaging standards and ethical standards.